Eads, Colorado

-Eads is a statutory town, county seat, and the most populous municipality of Kiowa County, Colorado, United States.
+Eads is the statutory town that is the county seat and the most populous municipality of Kiowa County, Colorado, United States.
 The town population was 672 at the 2020 United States census.

 History

-Eads has been the seat of Kiowa County since 1901.
 Eads was established in 1887 as a railroad town and was named after James Buchanan Eads, a structural engineer with the Missouri Pacific Railroad, who designed and built the Eads Bridge over the Mississippi River at St. Louis in 1874 and went on to design and build the system of levees on the Mississippi Delta which made the river navigable by ocean-going vessels.
+The Eads, Colorado, post office opened on November 18, 1887.
+Kiowa County was created on April 11, 1889, and Eads was made the county seat in 1902.
+The Town of Eads was incorporated on January 29, 1916.

 In the town, there are many historic houses and buildings that are still in use to this day; on Maine Street, there are many places to visit to learn more about the town's history.
 Since 2007, there is an annual event where the local businesses of Eads are supported called the Maine street bash; it includes many activities and live performances.

 The original name of Eads was Dayton.

 Geography

-Eads is located at (38.480465, −102.780763).
+Eads is located in Kiowa County at coordinates and elevation 4219 ft.
 At the 2020 United States census, the town had a total area of 1.237 km2, all of it land.